tristanic/isolde/isolde/docs/source/tutorials/intro/isolde_intro.rst

 .. figure:: ../../gui/images/map_masking_toolbar.png

+**(NOTE: these buttons are only available outside of simulations (that is, after you've pressed a stop - not pause - button).
+During simulations the display is set so that what you see matches exactly to what is simulated - while nothing prevents you changing this via the command line, I'd strongly recommend against it.)**

 In particular, the left and right arrow buttons allow you to "step through" the model in overlapping bite-sized chunks (specifically, two secondary structure elements and their flanking loops), masking the map to the selection for easier